Located on the campus of the White Mountain School

 What equipment does my child need to bring to camp?

-We provide all necessary equipment including art supplies, costumes and cameras, as well as mountain bikes.
-We do recommend that campers bring their own bike helmets and gloves (if they wear gloves).
+We provide all necessary equipment including art supplies, musical instruments, pickleball paddles, and mountain bikes.
 If a camper chooses to bring other equipment, we can store it as needed.

 How do I enroll my child?